covcom/205CDE/04 HTML5 forms/README.md

 ### Connect label with control

 `label` elements are used to connect texts and controls that are used together in forms.
 For example radio buttons and check boxes often come with preceding texts that describe the choice.
-However if the user clicks the text nothing happens.
+However, if the user clicks the text nothing happens.
 That's because the browser doesn't know the connection between the text and the neighboring control.
 They must be wrapped up with label element.

 ```html
 <form action="">